goblet/goblet-github-actions/README.md

 goblet-gcp==0.10.0
 ```

-In case of poetry=yes you should add also poetry_version argument
+In case of poetry=yes you can add a poetry_version argument. the default version is 1.4.1

-The install of dependencies defined in the requirements file is at the first step
-in the git-hub-action ensuring Goblet is installed at the moment of the
-deployment.

-If you choose poetry, Goblet will not be installed at all unless you
-included it in the dependency install using poetry.
+Make sure goblet is a required dependency.